squint-cljs/squint/doc/ai/adr/0005-cljs-mode.md

   default mode too, or only under the flag.
 - Metadata on interned keywords (CLJS does not support it either).
 - REPL and playground story when two dialects share one session.
+- Reader conditional support for dual-target libraries, for example a `:squint/cljs` feature.
+A lib's existing `:squint` branch assumes strings and objects, so in cljs mode it is the wrong branch to take.
+  The mode's feature list could be `[:squint/cljs :cljs :default]`, skipping bare `:squint`: under real keywords and persistent collections a lib's `:cljs` branch is usually the more correct code, so untouched CLJS libraries might compile as-is.
+Counterweight: `:cljs` branches can lean on hosts squint lacks (goog, cljs.core internals).
+  Needs more thought.